Swedish death metal

-Swedish death metal is a death metal music scene developed in Sweden.
+Swedish death metal originated in the late 1980s and developed further in the 1990s.
 Many Swedish death metal bands are associated with the melodic death metal movement, thus giving Swedish death metal a different sound from other variations of death metal.
 Unlike American death metal groups, the first Swedish bands were rooted in hardcore punk.
 Gothenburg has a large melodic death metal scene while Stockholm is known for its more raw death metal scene.

 Phil Freeman of AllMusic described Swedish death metal as "grinding," and as more focused on "getting heads banging and mosh pits exploding [and] less fixated on technical achievement" than the Floridan style of death metal.

 History

 Precursors

 The Swedish death metal scene's earliest originators were influenced more by punk rock, especially the D-beat and hardcore punk scene, than they were metal bands.
 The most influential of these bands upon the burgeoning Swedish extreme metal scene was Gothenburg's Anti Cimex.
 Influenced by such Swedish punk bands as Asocial, Mob 47 and Anti Cimex, emerged the country's first extreme metal band Bathory.
 Subsequently, becoming a primary influence for the black metal scene, Bathory were a pivotal group in Swedish extreme metal.
 Mefisto, Obscurity and Merciless were some of the earliest bands to follow in Bathory's footsteps, combining their sound with influences from German groups like Sodom and Destruction.
 Although Mefisto and Obscurity only released two demos each, and rarely performed live, Merciless became prominent in the extreme metal underground.
 Their live performances became notorious for bassist Fredrik Karlén's reckless behaviour, including climbing up buildings and jumping off of balconies.
 Furthermore, the band's 1988 demo Realm of the Dark, led to them becoming the first Swedish extreme metal band after Bathory to be signed to a record label, in this case of Euronymous's label Deathlike Silence Productions, who released Merciless's 1990 debut album The Awakening.